 Investigators and grant managers should remain in close communication throughout the post-submission process.
 Contact your respective pre-award office (ORA or ORS) for any post-submission changes.

 The review process and timeframe varies by sponsor and funding mechanism.
 Standard review processes typically involve review by the program official and a peer review process, which can take some time.
 With Federal sponsoring agencies it can take up to 12 months before a funding decision is made.
 See below for links to common sponsors to better understand their review process:

-While awaiting a decision, PIs and Grant Managers may check on the status of the submitted applications electronically.
-Refer to the funding announcement for the system to track your application.
+While awaiting a decision, PIs and grant managers can check on the status of submitted applications electronically.
+Refer to the funding announcement for the system to track an application.